 Due to the model's promising results, philanthropy and school systems have dedicated more resources to supporting this work.
 TRI has been expanded from one school in 2013-14, to seven schools in 2014-15, and to 17 schools in 2015-16.
 TRI operates in public, charter, and choice schools across Milwaukee.
 In order to meet the community set target of 2,000 more proficient readers (above the 2011-12 baseline) we plan on expanding TRI to at least 50 schools by the 2018-19 school year.

 TRI represents collective impact at its best.
 Experts, practitioners, and stakeholders from a cross-sector of our community came together to design, deploy, study, and expand TRI since 2012.
-The organizations involved in this work are listed below.
+Click here to view the organizations involved in this work.